-From the cotton field to you.
-We’re passionate about the practices we’ve established in order to produce our garments, as detailed below.
+We’re passionate about the practices that our partner companies in India and Sweden has established in order to produce our garments.

-All our cotton comes from Fairtrade-certified producers.
+All of the cotton used for our fabrics comes from Fairtrade-certified producers.
 Fairtrade means fair trade agreements and opportunities for the cotton farmer in countries with poverty to invest in activities and communities for a more sustainable future.
 Part of the profit from Fairtrade-certified cotton is invested, by the farmer, in different projects for social, economical and environmental development.

 Our organic and fair trade certified cotton is farmed by Chetna Organics in Hyderabad, Central India.
 Drip water irrigation is used for the least possible water waste, and the farmers receive good pay for their harvest.
 No one is exposed to dangerous pesticides and chemicals, and GMOs are not an option.
 Crop rotation insures fertile soil.
 Certified by the Global Organic Textile Standard (GOTS) and the Fairtrade Labeling Organization (FLO).